This article on employee engagement strategies was updated in November 2023.

 - Create avenues for informal conversations.
 Set up non-work-related messaging groups, start a book club, or set up 10-minute randomized coffee chats where employees can connect on a personal level outside of their direct team.

 - Make time to connect intentionally.
 Ask managers to conduct regular one-on-ones with each of their reports.
 Set aside time during weekly team meetings to chat about how everyone is doing.
 Designate time to check in with your employees about their life outside of work.

 This strategy is a low- to no-cost way to boost morale and engagement, and employees resoundingly agree it’s effective.
-Recognition programs make employees feel like their contributions are noticed and their work matters.
-They can also reduce turnover by 31%.
+Recognition programs help employees see that their contributions are noticed and that their work matters.
+Expressing appreciation regularly can also reduce turnover by as much as 43%.
 According to Great Place to Work®, 37% of employees said recognition that was more personal would motivate them to produce better work.

 GPTW also observed that feeling appreciated at work is related to higher job satisfaction.
 They even found that employee recognition can inspire extra effort.
 Feeling appreciated also led employees to have a more positive perception of their companies.
 Those employees were over two times more likely to think that promotions are fair, that innovative thinking is embraced, and that people at their company are willing to go above and beyond.

-Take the first step toward strengthening your retention strategy and building a more engaged workforce.
-Schedule a demo to see ClearCompany’s impact on your employee engagement today.
+Download the Employee Engagement bundle to take the first step toward strengthening your retention strategy and building a more engaged workforce.